sbdev1234/dev-containers/README.md

 ## Installation

-Clone repo and run the build script from within the desired base-image folder.
+Clone repo and run the build script from within the desired base-image folder(s).

 ### Assumptions